fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## You are welcome here
 This class is probably unlike most history classes you've taken, since history and medicine and history of food are somewhat specialized topics.
 It's also a 400-level class, which can seem intimidating.
-Even if you have never taken a history course before, or even many humanities courses, you are welcome here and I will do everything I can do help you get whatever grade you're aiming for.
+But I want to be VERY CLEAR: Even if you have never thought about the history of medicine or diet, or have never taken a history course or even a humanities course, YOU ARE WELCOME HERE!
+I will do everything I can do help you learn as much as you're motivated to learn, and to get whatever grade you're aiming for.
 As much as possible I've tried to make the course about everyone thinking together rather than just you memorizing something I say so that you can regurgitate it later.

 ## Getting Started